 Pricing and Support

-GratisDNS offers four standard shared hosting plans with the only real differences being storage and bandwidth as defined below:
+GratisDNS provides four standard shared hosting plans, each with varying storage and bandwidth options, as outlined below:

 The plan you should pick depends mainly on the amount of storage you need for your website, or for each website if you’re hosting multiple domains.
 The Small Webhotel plan is OK for a single domain, but otherwise, I’d go with no less than the Medium Webhotel plan.